Spirit

 These sources illustrate the complex interplay between personal values, behavior, and well-being, underscoring the importance of aligning actions with personal values to promote psychological health and personal integrity.

-According to AI you hurt yourself when you deny the truth
+You put yourself at a disadvantage when you deny the truth

 The phenomenon where individuals live in ways contrary to their consciences due to societal expectations, external pressures, fear of consequences, or personal insecurities, leading to a state of cognitive dissonance, is supported by numerous studies.
 Cognitive dissonance occurs when there is a conflict between one’s beliefs and behaviors, causing psychological discomfort.
 This discomfort can lead individuals to engage in various forms of denial or rationalization to protect their self-image and avoid the negative emotions associated with acknowledging their inconsistencies.